15 Extremely Actionable Lead Generation Strategies (That Work Fast)

 1 The One-Click Lead Capture

-Email is about to get dethroned because there’s a new sheriff in town...
+Email marketing is about to get dethroned because there’s a new sheriff in town...

 With over 1.3 billion users, Messenger is a channel with the potential to change the way you look at digital marketing forever.

-E-mail has been the king of marketing channels since the early days of the internet, and the reason is largely due to the ability to personalize the content.
+E-mail has been the king of marketing channels since the early days of the internet, and the reason is largely due to the ability to personalize the content inside of the emails.

 But here’s the kicker: